The small business beginners guide to SEO

 Before you start any SEO, you'll need to identify your keywords.
 By this, we mean the common words and phrases your customers are searching for.

 Load speeds are now a critical component of SEO.
 A one-second delay in page load time can result in a 7% loss in conversions according to data from Strange Loop.
-Our advice would be to remove anything that slows down your site including widgets and pop ups.
+I would strongly advise removing anything that slows down your site including widgets and pop ups.

 Ensure you have a user-friendly mobile version of your site and pay particular attention to the load speed on mobile.

-Our best advice to anyone is to blog.
-It helps in so many ways.
+Blogging is an important aspect of SEO and can yield great results.
 However, you can’t just churn out content.
-A bit like the backlinks it needs to be high quality and relevant.
+A bit like backlinks it needs to be high quality and relevant.

-Long blog posts are a great investment that could pay off.
+Long blog posts that are educational and informative are a great investment that could pay off.
 For SEO, the ideal blog post length is 2,100-2,400 words, according to HubSpot.
-This can be time consuming but we would recommend that you spend just 10% of your time investing in these high quality blog posts as you can see with our content graph below.
+This can be time consuming but I would recommend that you spend just 10% of your time investing in these high quality blog posts as you can see with my infographic below.

 A blog is a big commitment.
 You shouldn't just dive into it without thinking through your content plan for the year and considering the type of content that your customers would find useful.
-Thankfully there are lots of free tools to help.
-We like answerthepublic.com and buzzsumo.com
+Thankfully there are lots of free tools to help and AI can help both with content generation and copywriting and optimisation of blogs.

 If you already have a large back catalogue of written blogs, then turn these into short videos.
 If you do this, then adding subtitles is a must.